Should You Like Your Own Facebook (Business) Posts?

 It means making that content timely.
 Don’t write about outdated topics.
 Leverage current trends where you can, tying it into your core content.

 The smarmy piece – if you are the only one who ever likes or engages with your business content – it stands out and simply looks bad.
-And it indicates to me you could benefit from reaching out and getting some help.
+And it indicates you could benefit from reaching out and getting some help.

 Original publish date 29 July 2015